stiles/survivoR2py/README.md

 **Data collection**

-To ensure accurate data collection and prevent sabotage, consider using a controlled method like a Google Form.
-This form can include drop-down menus and checkboxes to ensure consistent data entry.
-Here’s a proposed format:
+To ensure accurate data collection and prevent sabotage, I'm considering using a controlled method like a Google Form for submitted entries.
+For now, I'm doing it by hand.

+**Format**

 | Column         | Description                                                                                               | Type    |
 |----------------|-----------------------------------------------------------------------------------------------------------|---------|